 Sean Maley is a highly-respected voice on a number of public policy and land use issues across the Denver Metropolitan region.
 Since joining CRL, he has represented a variety of businesses, landowners, real estate developers, contractors, trade associations, public utilities, sporting teams, special districts, and more through a wide-range of successful projects and policy outcomes involving a wide array of public processes across many different jurisdictions.
 He was a key player in the re-write of the Denver Zoning Code, completed in 2010, and his nuanced knowledge of the City and region’s real estate environment and entitlement strategies is quite possibly unrivaled.

 Sean joined CRL with a background in public policy and local government, having previously served as an aide for a busy and diverse Denver City Council office.
-While there, he first dipped his feet into zoning issues during the first form-based zoning overlay of Main Street Zoning along Denver’s East Colfax Avenue.
+While there, he developed a strong passion for land-use, planning and zoning issues as the City adopted and overlaid its first ever form-based zone district of along Denver’s East Colfax Avenue.

 He earned his undergraduate degree at the University of Colorado Boulder and a master’s degree in political science, with an emphasis on public policy and leadership, at the University of Colorado Denver.
 He is a member of the Urban Land Institute (ULI), and volunteers his time as a part of community groups like the Jefferson County Economic Development Corporation, the Colorado Neurological Institute (CNI), and First Tee of Denver.